-TUPE Regulations means the Transfer of Undertakings (Protection of Employment) Regulations 2006, which preserves the continuity of employment and terms and conditions of employees who are transferred to a new employer in cases where Services are outsourced, insourced or assigned by the Council to a new contractor.
+TUPE Regulations means the Transfer of Undertakings (Protection of Employment) Regulations 2006 (as amended by the Collective Redundancies and Transfer of Undertakings (Protection of Employment) (Amendment) Regulations 2014), which preserves the continuity of employment and terms and conditions of employees who are transferred to a new employer in cases where Services are outsourced, insourced or assigned by the Council to a new supplier.
 Further details are set out in section 9 and in the Government's Guide to the 2006 TUPE Regulations (published June 2009).